SamuelWhitton/natural-daina/README.md

 ### Overloading Class Methods

 It is possible to have multiple class methods with the same name, in which case the method invocation is distinguished by the input types used when invoking.
 This is called overloading a class method.
+When overloading, each class method must have at least one input, overloading is not possible if a method has no inputs.
 In the following example, the method **add** is overloaded five times:
 ```
 [] (Meal, Food, Drink) {
     *{